Minnesota Pay Transparency. Single-State Compliance.

 Brennan "Then run it through outside counsel.
 And make sure Lauren signs something."

-Narrator Six weeks later, Lauren's attorney files a complaint with the Minnesota State Department of Labor and the Minnesota Equal Pay Compliance Office.
-The complaint doesn't just cover Lauren.
-It names 11 other women in the Minneapolis office, all at L4 or L5, all paid below male comparators.
+Narrator Six weeks later, Lauren's attorney files a charge with the MN Department of Human Rights and notice of a civil claim under the state Equal Pay Act.
+The complaint names 11 other women in the Minneapolis office, all paid below male comparators.

-"Please be advised that our clients, twelve current and former employees of Bay Lake Software's Minneapolis office, have filed a complaint with the Minnesota State Department of Labor and the Minnesota Equal Pay Compliance Office alleging systemic violations of Minnesota Labor Code Section 1197.5 (Equal Pay Act).
-We are also evaluating claims under MN HF 4444 for failure to maintain compliant pay scales."
+"Our clients, twelve current and former Bay Lake employees, have filed alleging systemic violations of the Minnesota Equal Pay for Equal Work Act (Minn.
+Stat.
+181.66-181.71).
+We are also evaluating Minn.
+Stat.
+181.173 claims for failure to maintain compliant pay scales."

 The complaint-by-complaint approach lasted six weeks.